John C. Miller

-John C. Miller (born 1978) is an American businessman and attorney serving as the Chairman of the investment company Cali Group and CEO of PopID (a Cali Group portfolio company).
+John C. Miller is an American businessman and attorney serving as the Chairman of the investment company Cali Group and CEO of PopID (a Cali Group portfolio company).

 Early life and education

 John C. Miller was raised in Los Angeles.
 Miller has a bachelor's degree in economics from the University of Redlands.
 After graduating from Stanford Law School with a JD, Miller was admitted to the California Bar.

 Career

-Miller was vice president of intellectual property at a public pharmaceutical company, Arrowhead Pharmaceuticals, from 2004 to 2010.
-He co-authored a book called The Handbook of Nanotechnology: Business, Policy, and Intellectual Property Law.
+Miller was vice president of intellectual property at the public pharmaceutical company Arrowhead Pharmaceuticals, from 2004 to 2010.
+In 2004 he co-authored The Handbook of Nanotechnology: Business, Policy, and Intellectual Property Law, in which Miller, Ruben Serrato, Jose Miguel Represas-Cardenas and Griffith Kundahl explore issues regarding commercial application of nanotechnology.

-Miller founded Pasadena based technology company CaliGroup.
-Cali Group's portfolio companies include CaliBurger, Super League Gaming, Kitchen United, Miso Robotics, PopID, and Vyblee [citation needed].
-Miller is also a founder and on the board of directors of Miso Robotics.
+Miller is the founder, CEO and chairman of the Pasadena based investment company CaliGroup.
+CaliGroup invests in technology within restaurant and retail industries.
+In May 2026 the company's investing portfolio included CaliBurger, Miso Robotics, Super League Gaming, PopID, Antler, Kolo, Simon and Gatler Robotics.

 CaliGroup's new technology is trialed at the CaliBurger chain of restaurants, offering solutions for "food production, delivery, take out and drive-thru".
-They have invested in gaming to make the restaurant experience more entertaining.
-Robotics, created by the subsidiary Miso Robotics, are used in the kitchen to fry burgers.
-Through the Cali Group subsidiary PopID, facial recognition software allows customers to place orders and pay.

 Miller aims to use robotics to "drive down costs associated with labor, especially turnover."
-He remarked: "Millennials that we hire don't tend to stay very long.
-They come in, we train them, they work for a while, then go drive an Uber and go home and play competitive video games".

 In a Fox News interview in 2017, Miller said the robotic technology increased the quality, consistency and hygiene standards of food as "robots don't spit in food or contaminate food."
 He said employees' strengths were related to "social interaction" with customers.
 In response to the COVID-19 pandemic in 2020, Miller said body thermometer devices would check for feverish temperatures as customers entered CaliBurger's Pasadena store.

 In 2020, Miller was included on Nation's Restaurant News' Power List.